-The Portuguese legal regime provides for the possibility of incorporation of four main types of companies in Portugal, which have different set of rules ascribed to them, i.e., (i) limited liability companies by quotas ("sociedades por quotas"), (ii) limited liability companies by shares ("sociedades anónimas"), (iii) "sociedades em nome colectivo" and (iv) "sociedades em comandita", the last two being less common on a typical M&A transaction.
-As mentioned, each type of company follows a different set of rules when it comes to the relationship among shareholders, including the terms of the liability regime or the type of organisation and duties regarding the several corporate bodies envisaged under Portuguese law.
-Regarding foreign companies, and although the Portuguese legal system is based on civil law as mentioned in question 1.1 above, common law jurisdictions have a large influence when it comes to cross-border transactions.
-The majority of deals affecting Portuguese companies remain subject to Portuguese law, but the parties can choose to submit the transaction documents to other law, provided that the mandatory rules established under Portuguese Law are complied with.
+The PCC foresees four types of companies: (i) limited liability companies by quotas (sociedades por quotas); (ii) limited liability companies by shares (sociedades anónimas); (iii) sociedades em nome colectivo; and (iv) sociedades em comandita, the last two being less common on a typical M&A transaction.
+Each type of company follows a different set of rules when it comes to the relationship among shareholders, including the terms of the liability regime or the type of organisation and duties regarding the several corporate bodies envisaged under Portuguese law.
+Three main legal differences may be highlighted in relation to the aforementioned two types of companies most commonly used in M&A transactions: (i) governance structure; (ii) capital requirements; and (iii) exit rights.